 Our nutrition process transforms food into the body tissue in order to provide energy for the full range of physical and mental activities that make up human life.
 Nutrition is the utilization of food by all living things to sustain life.
-And metabolism is the biochemical processes to extract the nutrients from the food.
+Metabolism is the biochemical processes to extract the nutrients from the food.

 Improper digestion could be the root of all diseases.
 Water plays a major role in our digestion and is represented in every stage of digestion.
 Our digestive track is very important to our bodies mental and physical health and wellness.
 The purpose of digestion is to breakdown food through a mechanical and chemical action into a substance that can be used by the body.
 The chemistry equivalent definition is to treat a substance by means of heat enzymes and solvent to promote decomposition or extract essential components.
 This is such an important process that we sometimes neglect the importance of how critical this phase is for our health.
 If at any point the chemical action that goes into the process of digestion is interrupted, it can offset the enzymes that trigger the mechanical processes (peristalsis) which moves food through the digestive track.
 Movement of nutrients and waste is absolutely necessary for a healthy life.
 Enzymes can only work in favorable conditions, at lower body conditions the enzymes still work but much slower making them less affective.
 Enzymes depending on there location need a pH 7.5 environment for them to work best, whereas the stomach operates at pH 2.
 If the environment of the organ that secreates the enzyme is too acidic or alkaline then the enzyme changes shape; which alters the shape of the active site so that substrates cannot bind to it making the enzyme denatured.

-The digestive system can be divided into two groups Alimentary which is the portion that is exposed to the external environment (mouth to anus) and the accessory digestive organs which aids the GI tract in the digestion process through the secreation of enzymes.
+The digestive system can be divided into two groups.
+Alimentary which is the portion that is exposed to the external environment (mouth to anus) and the accessory digestive organs which aids the GI tract in the digestion process through the secreation of enzymes.

 Now let’s begin with the start of the chemical process that first takes place in the mouth.
 This is the first stage/process of digestion.
 The saliva is the initiation of the chemical process because it begins the breakdown of carbohydrates in the mouth and prepares the esophagus and stomach to receive the food content.

-This is why we should drink 30 minutes before and after we eat, to allow the enzymes in the saliva to initiate the natural breakdown process.
+We should drink 30 minutes before and after we eat, to allow the enzymes in the saliva to initiate the natural breakdown process.
 When we drink while we are eating it can disrupt the natural pH environment of saliva making it not as effective in the natural chemical process of food digestion.
 If you find yourself thirsty while eating try fruit instead of fruit juice.
 When the first process is interrupted it can begin a chain reaction of events that could affect the breakdown in the gut.

 If too much water leaves through waste i.e. diarrhea it is important to hydrate as soon as possible because many of your nutrients and water has left the building.
 If you are constipated then it is a sign of dehydration because the excess water squeezed out in this process helps the excrements to pass along smoothly through your smooth intestines and is recycled by the body as water conservation.

 Chronic diseases and other forms of sickness begins as a dehydration problem then chased with a nutrition problem.
 The nutrients can not flow effectively without the contents of water.
 No other substitute will do.
 Pain is a signal to let the conscious mind know that there is something wrong internally with the system.
-For example like the smoke or carbon dioxide detector sounding off within your home.
+For example like the smoke or carbon monoxide detector sounding off in your home.
 When you notice smoke you must look to extinguish the fire before it spreads not turn of the smoke detector.
 The problem is not the detector it’s the fire, nuetrilize the fire will netrilize the pain signal.

 Acidic waste and toxicity builds up through the improper flow of water and organs not receiving the efficient amount of nutrients/voltage/energy to do its job.
 This triggers a neuron response in the brain that there is a problem that needs to be resolved.